ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 To open a context group, use `ActivityLogService::prepareContext` which has two arguments:

 - `$source` - describes, usually through a short identifier, what is triggering the set of actions.
 For example, some already existing sources are `web` (incl. actions from the back office), `graphql`, `rest` and `migration`
 - `$description` - an optional, more specific contextualisation.
-For example, `migration` context source is associated with the migration file name in its context description
+For example, `migration` context source is associated with the migration file name in its context description.

 To close a context group, use `ActivityLogService::dismissContext`.